When to Take Social Security Retirement Benefits

 While about 1/3rd of Americans expect social security to be a primary source of income, most Americans don’t know much about the social security retirement program.
 For example: do you know your full retirement age?
 Did you know that if you take benefits too early, you’ll receive a permanent reduction in benefits.
 On the other hand, if you delay taking your benefits you may receive a higher monthly social security check.
 But if you delay taking benefits that means you forego tens of thousands of dollars!
-Its confusing to figure out the best time to take one's social security retirement benefits (age 62 or at age 70, or somewhere in between?).
+Its confusing to figure out the best time to take one's social security retirement benefits (no matter when you were born, the earliest you can take retirement is age 62.
+The latest age you can retire is age 70....well you can start retirement after age 70, but there is no benefit to doing so).

 So let’s start with a few basics: